forkingdog/FDFullscreenPopGesture/README.md

 # FDFullscreenPopGesture
-A UINavigationController's category to enable fullscreen pop gesture in an iOS7+ system style with AOP.
+An UINavigationController's category to enable fullscreen pop gesture in an iOS7+ system style with AOP.

 # Overview